elixirland/xlp-book-club-API/README.md

 - A book can have one active page (or none)
 - Book titles are not guarenteed to be unique

+**Note**: Do not worry to much about what it means for a page to be "active".
+In case it helps, you might interpret it as the chapter that was last read aloud by a teacher to their class.

+#### Seeding
+- Running `mix ecto.setup` creates the database tables but also seeds the database
+- Seeding inserts 4,000 books that each have 10 pages
+- Some, but not all, seeded books have an active page

+**Note**: You can use the *Elixirland random generator* package to generate random titles and text content.

+TODO: Add link to Elixirland random generator on https://hexdocs.pm.

 #### API
 - An endpoint that fetching all books and allows for filtering by partial book title
 - An endpoint for fetching a book with its active chapter, or if non exisits, the first chapter